jayjaybillings/thesis/docs/_posts/2016-12-19-eclipse-ice.markdown

 or more prescribed ways and producing artifacts with scientific significance from the transformed data.
 This may include, for example, post-processing results and visualizing the new data with dedicated visualization tools.
-For many types of scientific computing this includes viewing the results of a simulation on a mesh or grid and extracting publication quality images or movies from that data.
-Other cases may include analyzing results in preparation for follow simulations or performing feature extraction, classification or activities for machine learning and data mining.
+For many types of scientific computing, this includes viewing the results of a simulation on a mesh or grid and extracting publication quality images or movies from that data.
+Other cases may include analyzing results in preparation for follow simulations or performing feature extraction, classification, or activities for machine learning and data mining.

 While this has many similarities to executing a job, it is distinctly different because the activity changes focus to satisfy the needs of a human operator.
-Simple data reduction where the exact reduction is known certainly qualifies as executing a job, but analysis of modeling and simulation results is far from simple data reduction.
-It is generally a far more interactive process for computational scientists.
+Simple data reduction, where the exact reduction is known, certainly qualifies as executing a job; however, analysis of model and simulation results is far from simple data reduction, and is generally far more interactive for computational scientists.

 **Managing data** includes moving, copying, storing, sharing or otherwise